How to Find your Polaris RZR Roll Bar Size and Style

-Stock Polaris RZR cages are really only meant for a single roll.
-And for this reason, a lot of Polaris RZR owners have installed aftermarket or custom roll cages on their machines.
-Baja roll cages are popular, and DOM tubing is a common material used to create custom Polaris RZR cages.
-But regardless of what RZR cage you’re running, knowing the dimensions of the roll bars and crossbars is important.
+Stock Polaris RZR roll cages are really only meant for a single roll.
+And for this reason, a lot of Polaris RZR owners have installed either custom or aftermarket Polaris RZR roll cages on their machines.
+Baja roll cages are popular, and DOM tubing is a common material used to create custom Polaris RZR roll bars and cages.
+But regardless of the model and edition of your rig, be it an RZR RS1, an RZR Turbo, or an RZR 4-door, knowing the dimensions of your Polaris RZR roll bars and crossbars is important.

 Factory Polaris RZR Cage Sizes